Martin Scorsese's unrealized projects: Frankie Machine

 In the mid-2000s, after reading the novel The Winter of Frankie Machine by Don Winslow, Robert De Niro expressed interest in starring in a film adaptation.
 Scorsese considered taking on the project at one point, with Paramount Pictures CEO Brad Grey ready to green-light the film.
+Brian Koppelman and David Levien were set to script the project.
 However, Scorsese and De Niro decided they wanted to adapt I Heard You Paint Houses by Charles Brandt, a book De Niro came across while preparing for his role, into a film instead (which would later become The Irishman).